mwest44/shared-echo-service-demo/README.md

-# ACMEFit Deployment across TK Cluster and Supervisor Cluster
+# ACMEFit across TK Cluster and Supervisor Cluster Demo

 Data Services will run in vSphere pods directly on ESXi hosts and all frontend services will run in Tanzu Kubernetes Cluster